narnau/NServiceBus.AcceptanceTesting/README.md

 ## Scenario

-In this scenario, the PROCESS endPoint receives the command "RegisterOrder".
+In this scenario, the SALES endPoint receives the command "RegisterOrder".
 The endPoint processes it and send another command called "OtherOrder".
-It is received by the PROCESS endPoint itself.
+It is received by the SALES endPoint itself.
 Then, this endPoint publishes an event called "OrderAccepted" that is received by the same endPoint.

 This scenario is useful to perform integration tests in a scenario where some aggregates